• Skip to primary navigation

 Blueberry Cupcakes

-Aug 17, 2023 by Fadela This post may contain affiliate links
+Last update: May 11, 2025 Published: Aug 15, 2023 by Fadela This post may contain affiliate links

-blueberry cupcakes on a table this recipe
+blueberry cupcakes on a table

-They are made from my all-time favorite vanilla cupcake recipe, which I've elevated with the addition of fresh blueberries.
+They are made from my all-time favorite vanilla cupcake recipe, which I've elevated with the addition of fresh berries.
 These delightful treats boast an incredible fruity blueberry center and are topped with a delectable mascarpone frosting infused with homemade blueberry puree.

-Blueberry cupcakes are perfect for all occasions, whether it's a family gathering, a birthday celebration, an afternoon snack, or grand events like weddings or baby showers.
+These fresh blueberry cupcakes are perfect for all occasions, whether it's a family gathering, a birthday celebration, an afternoon snack, or grand events like weddings or baby showers.

 Ingredients you need